Filing Your FAFSA

 Because financial and family circumstances can change from year to year, you must complete the FAFSA each year that you need aid.

-To renew the FAFSA online—Go to FAFSA on the Web or http://www.fafsa.ed.gov and enter your Federal Student Aid personal identification number (PIN) to access your original FAFSA.
+To renew the FAFSA online—Go to FAFSA on the Web or http://www.fafsa.ed.gov and log in with your FSA ID to access your original FAFSA.
 The answers from your original application are prefilled, and you need to enter only the information that has changed.

 Fill out the FAFSA Online

 The way to make sure your Free Application for Student Aid (FAFSA) is processed quickly is to fill it out on the FAFSA Web site as soon after January 1 as possible.